What Is Percent By Mass In Chemistry

 • Pharmaceutical Science: The pharmaceutical industry uses percent by mass to ensure the correct dosage of active ingredients in medications.
 Too little of an ingredient can render a drug ineffective, while too much can be toxic.
 Precise control over the percent by mass of each component is, therefore, critical.

 • Environmental Science: Environmental scientists use percent by mass to assess the concentration of pollutants in air, water, and soil.
-For instance, determining the percent by mass of heavy metals in contaminated soil helps assess the extent of pollution and guide remediation efforts.
+Here's a good example: determining the percent by mass of heavy metals in contaminated soil helps assess the extent of pollution and guide remediation efforts.

 • Materials Science: Materials scientists use percent by mass to tailor the properties of materials by controlling their composition.
-For example, the properties of steel, such as its strength and corrosion resistance, can be altered by varying the percent by mass of elements like carbon, chromium, and nickel.
+Here's one way to look at it: the properties of steel, such as its strength and corrosion resistance, can be altered by varying the percent by mass of elements like carbon, chromium, and nickel.

 • Food Science: In the food industry, percent by mass is used to determine the nutritional content of food products.
 Labels provide information on the percent by mass of macronutrients like carbohydrates, proteins, and fats, allowing consumers to make informed dietary choices.